When should you use single-cell sequencing?

 Finding ‘the big chunks’ of a smoothie is easy, but there might be a special ingredient added in small amounts that you are unable to taste.
 And assuming you wanted to determine the characteristics of that special ingredient (for example, does it taste sweet or sour), it will be challenging to do so by just tasting the blended smoothie.
 If a tissue sample were a smoothie, single-cell sequencing could give you an accurate view of every ingredient used: by which we mean the individual cell types.

 You see, single-cell sequencing allows you to study tissue biology at a single-cell resolution with high throughput.
 This does come with a price tag because of the higher reagent and sequencing costs.
 On top of that, it needs a more complex & laborious preparation protocol.
-To wrap it all up: handling the data analysis afterward comes with its own unique challenges.
+To wrap it all up: handling the data analysis afterwards comes with its own unique challenges.
 You guessed it: it’s no walk in the park.

-Before you get into a single cell project, ask yourself if this extra level of information is desirable for you.
+Before you get into a single-cell project, ask yourself if this extra level of information is desirable for you.
 It might be interesting for your research, it might not!
 This blog will help you answer that question.
 You’ll find out what extra information single-cell sequencing can provide and how it can be relevant to your research.

 What extra information does it provide?

 The best way to show you the advantages of single-cell sequencing is to go through some examples.
 Let’s have a look at two cases to get a clearer picture of what kind of information single-cell sequencing could provide.